-There is no mandatory TV licence in Russia for households, and there are several options for accessing Russian television.
+There is no mandatory TV license in Russia.
+There are several options for accessing Russian television.
 The system works with a network of television transmissions – terrestrial, cable, and satellite.

-Russia also has various major cable and satellite TV providers for its expat community.
+Russia also has various major cable and satellite TV providers.
 Channels are typically in English, but you can also buy Smart TVs with subtitles.
-The leading satellite TV provider in Russia is Tricolour TV which offers packages of up to 151 channels, many transmitted in HD, starting at around RUB 1,200 a year.
+The leading satellite TV provider in Russia is Tricolour TV which offers packages of up to 151 channels, starting at around RUB 1,200 a year.

 Another TV provider OnLime (Rostelcom) offers packages starting with a basic 129 channels priced at RUB 320 per month.
 They offer packages that include English language channels.

 As for TV cable connections, Akado is a leader with its basic 95 channels for RUB 300 per month.
 All three companies have broadband packages including television, internet, and telephone at various affordable prices.
 These also allow you to listen to Russian radio.

 Most apartments in major cities already have these services.
 However, if a new tenant or owner wants to change providers, the application can be completed online, by telephone, or visiting the company’s office.
 About five to seven working days are required for new installations; contracts don’t have a date of duration indicated, so it gives the possibility to cancel with a 10-day notice.
 Bills for Russian television can be paid online, in the offices of the service provider, at designated payment machines, or over the phone.